NGCal/get_HouseProperties/README.md

   **These are the required parameters**
   - address: number and street of house
   - zipcode: zipcode of house location
   - key_phrase: Property to search on the 3erd party api.
-The allow one:
+These are the allowed values:
     - air_conditioning:
     - attic:
     - basement